mbhamashah/katacoda-scenarios/Opearting System Basics 1/03-files.md

 # Files & Directories
 ## File management in Bash
 ---
 Files are collections of bits or characters stored in directories/folders (those terms are interchangeable).
-Let's start by looking at directories...
+Let's start by looking at files and directories...

+### ls command

+This command is used to list directory.

+`ls`{{execute}}

+As with most of the linux commands, if we use -l option with it then it will give output in long list format

+`ls -lf`{{execute}}

 ### Home sweet home
 Every linux user has a home directory, let's move to ours.
 To do so we use `cd`{{execute}} (try it now).
 We can see what the current directory, called the working directory, is by issuing the command `pwd`{{execute}} or outputting the `$PWD` variable: `echo $PWD`{{execute}}.
 The home directory is where bash looks for its initialisation scripts, which start with one called .bashrc (more about that later).